 We wish to thank Pascal Kleijer (NEC Corporation) and Andre Merzky (Lousisiana State Univerity) for making written comments on earlier drafts and encouraging us to be true to the SAGA style.
-We are also indebted to A. Paventhan who worked on the original draft and implementation.

 3.2 Intellectual Property Statement

 The OGF takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
 Copies of claims of rights made available for publication and any assurances of licenses to be made available, or the result of an attempt made to obtain a general license or permission for the use of such proprietary rights by implementers or users of this specification can be obtained from the OGF Secretariat.